-The company began operation in February 2010 and since its formation has secured in excess of AU$10 million of investment.
+The company began operation in February 2010 and since its formation has secured in excess of $26 million of investment.

 A Series A investment was secured in January 2011 and a AU$9.2 million Series B investment was made in January 2013.
-The Series B investment was made by a syndicate of investors including Medical Research and Commercialisation Fund (MRCF) and Brandon Biosciences Fund 1 (BBF1) – both managed by Brandon Capital Partners, and Yuuwa – managed by Yuuwa Capital.
+A further $6 million was invested in 2017 and $10 million in 2019.
+The Series B investment and subsequent investments were made by a syndicate of investors including Medical Research and Commercialisation Fund (MRCF) and Brandon Biosciences Fund 1 (BBF1) – both managed by Brandon Capital Partners, and Yuuwa – managed by Yuuwa Capital.

 PolyActiva’s platform technology is used to deliver drugs to specific sites in the body with control over the rate of drug delivery for up to 12-months.
 The technology involves formation of a polymeric prodrug of the target drug, which in turn is the sole component used to produce the administered product.
 The product administered to the site can take various forms, including rod-shaped implants, injectable gels, and topical film.
 The technology enables product with high dose loads, which means sufficient drug can be carried in products of a very small size and still delivery therapeutic daily doses to the therapeutic site over extended periods.
 All of our products are designed to biodegrade after the treatment period, and leave no residue.
 As a consequence, PolyActiva’s delivery technology is very well suited to delivery at site of the body that have limited volumes (e.g. the eye).
 With the PolyActiva technology, exceptional zero-order release profiles are achieved over treatment periods ranging from 1 to 12 months.
 The process by which we manufacture our products is robust, scalable, and can be adapted to existing device component production processes.
 PolyActiva has built a number of products with drug candidates from different drug classes and with different linkage points, demonstrating the plasticity of the technology.